carsontang/carsontang.github.com/index.md

 ---
 {% include JB/setup %}

-Guides I've written over the past year.
+Quick guides and cheatsheets that act as a reference for me.
 Mainly for myself, but I hope they help you out, too.

 ### Posts